goadesign/goa/README.md

 The primitive types now include `Int`, `Int32`, `Int64`, `UInt` `UInt32`, `UInt64`, `Float32`, `Float64` and `Bytes`.
-This makes it possible to support transports such as gRPC but also makes REST interface definitions crisper.
+This makes it possible to support transports such as gRPC but also makes HTTP interface definitions crisper.
 The v1 types `Integer` and `Float` have been removed in favor of these new types.

 ## Composable Code Generation